fsantanna/dceu/doc/manual-out.md

 The `bool` type represents boolean values with [`true`](#literals) and [`false`](#literals).
-In a boolean context, `nil` is interpreted as `false` and all other values from all other types are interpreted as `true`.
+In a boolean context, `nil` and `false` are interpreted as `false` and all other values from all other types are interpreted as `true`.

 The `char` type represents [character literals](#literals).